Zeeland and the United States

 In 1609, the VOC sought passageway to Asia and hired the English captain Henry Hudson to find one.
 He tried to cross via the North Pole, but found the ice there to be impenetrable.
 So he went down instead and headed south.
 At the time, it was thought that America was only a narrow strip of land and he hoped to find a way through there.
 He did not find one, but he did manage to discover a beautiful harbour with lots of fertile land.
 The first colonists settled here a few years later.

 From New Amsterdam to New York

 On the island of Manhattan, the city of New Amsterdam grew.
 A new settlement was also established nearby: Flushing, the historical English name for Vlissingen.
 Nowadays, Flushing is a district in the New York borough of Queens.
-The district is known for the Flushing Meadows tennis tournament On these ‘Vlissingse’ Meadows, the world’s top tennis players gather annually in August for the U.S. Open.
+The district is known for the Flushing Meadows tennis tournament.
+On these ‘Vlissingse’ Meadows, the world’s top tennis players gather anually for the U.S. Open.
 The English set their sights on New Amsterdam.
 They conquered the city and gave it its current name: New York.
 The Netherlands did not give in so easily.
-Admiral Evertsen from Zeeland recaptured the city, but some 18 months later it was returned to the English in exchange for Surinam.
+Admiral Evertsen from Zeeland recaptured the city, but some 18 months later it was returned to the English in exchange for Suriname.

 First trade contacts

 Soon after, a trade relationship was established with the new continent from Veere and Middelburg.
 Tobacco was traded, among other things.
 There is still a tobacco plantation in Virginia called ‘Campvere’ (the old name for Veere) and one that is named ‘Middelburg’.
 As such, there are lasting reminders of this trade on that side of the water.